Guide to 2025 Summer Theater in New Hampshire

 Andy’s Summer Playhouse

-Click here or call (603) 654-2613 for information, tickets and details on other programs such as the Andy’s Academy workshops, the apprenticeship program and more.
+Click here or call (603) 654-2613 for information, tickets and details on other programs such as the Andy’s Academy workshops, Writing Labs, the Greenhouse Initiative, the apprenticeship program and more.

 582 Isaac Frye Hwy., Wilton